 How to keep guacamole from turning brown?

 The avocado pulp in contact with air tends to oxidize.
-To prevent or slow down the oxidation, it is good to use lime or lemon juice in the recipe.
+It is good to use lime or lemon juice in the recipe to prevent or slow down oxidation.
 Keep guacamole in the refrigerator in containers from which we can remove the air or cover them with foil directly over the dip so that they do not come into contact with the air.

 How to Serve the Guacamole